Skip to main content

 Your employer sets the contribution limit, and you can contribute pre-tax income.
 Finally, your employer decides how to treat unused FSA funds.
 They can give you two and a half more months to spend any leftover funds or allow you to roll over up to $640 for the following plan year.

-A health savings account is a valuable tool to help you manage your health care costs.
+A health savings account is a valuable tool for managing your health care costs.
 A qualified health care attorney can help you understand the nuances of eligibility and contributions.
-Speak to an experienced health care attorney today.
+Speak to an experienced healthcare lawyer today.

 Was this helpful?